programmingfish/iceworkframework/.github/ISSUE_TEMPLATE/bug_report.md

 3. Click on `Open a regular issue`
 4. Describe your issue
 5. Optional provide a screenshot
+6. Describe wich version of the framework (Beta/ Alpha 1.0/1.2/ ...)
+7. Mobile or Desktop Version

 **Expected behavior**
 A clear and concise description of what you expected to happen.